 What Are Servers & How Do They Work?

 When you visit a website, stream a video, or send an email, servers are working behind the scenes to handle those requests.
-Understanding how servers work can help you make sense of the infrastructure that powers the internet and many everyday technologies.
-This article explores what servers are, what they do, and the different roles they play in both business and home networks.
+Understanding how servers work can help you make sense of the infrastructure that powers the internet.
+In addition, servers power many everyday technologies.
+This article explores what servers are and what they do.
+Furthermore, it covers the different roles they play in both business and home networks.

 Understanding How Servers Work

-1. Servers are computers specifically set aside to store information or oversee network connections.
+- Servers are systems designed to provide data, services, resources, or applications to other devices or users over a network.
 In some cases, regular computers can be converted into a server, although most servers don’t utilize a keyboard or screen, the way an ordinary desktop would.

-1. Most businesses use no less than one server to function as a central hard drive for different computer workstations and a central location to route peripheral device data through, similar to printers or scanners, so everybody in the workplace has access to the peripheral devices from their own desktop.
-The server can be connected to a Local area network (LAN), which is hard-wired, or through a Wide Area Network (WAN), like a remote internet connection.
+- Most businesses use servers to manage applications, store data, share resources, or support communication between devices and users, so everybody in the workplace has access to the resources and services from their own desktop.
+The server can be connected to a Local area network (LAN), which is hard-wired, or accessed remotely across a Wide Area Network (WAN) such as the internet.

-1. Rather, the server comes equipped with a powerful processor, fast RAM and numerous hard drives, and additionally a network interface.
-Server hard drives typically operate at a higher speed than those found in desktops.
-The blend of high-speed hard drives, RAM and powerful processors enables a server to offer essentially higher processing power and performance than desktops systems.
+- Rather, the server comes equipped with a powerful processor, fast RAM and high-performance storage such as SSDs or enterprise drives, and additionally a network interface.
+Many servers also use redundancy features such as RAID storage, backup systems, and redundant power supplies for reliability.
+The blend of fast storage, RAM and powerful processors enables a server to offer essentially higher processing power and performance than desktops systems.

 Functions